Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Introduction

-In the quantum error correction, the diagnosis of error is often named as the error syndrome measurement, which is increasingly difficult as the number of logical qubits increases in an encoded block.
-Hence, we use a common stabilizer code with fewer qubits, i.e. the 7-qubit Steane's code [[7,1,3]], which can encode one qubit in seven, and corrects one-qubit error.
-The encoded logical qubit basis is denoted as $\{|0\rangle_{L},|1\rangle_{L}\}$, and see Eq.\ref{eq-logical-qubits}.
+In the procedure for determining an error syndrome, one needs to make sure that the quantum state can not be destroyed for subsequent quantum computation, and at the same time, its information has to be private.
+Therefore, one needs to use a suitable quantum code to handle these qubits, which may occur with errors.
+A popular quantum code is the $[[n,k,d]]$ stabilizer code~\cite{preskill1998fault,nielsen2002quantum,gottesman1997stabilizer}, which can encode $k$ qubits into $n$ qubits, when $n>k$.
+The parameter $d$ is the distance of the code.
+If the distance of a code is $d\in \mathbb{N}$, it can correct up to $\lfloor d/2\rfloor$ simultaneous errors from the error set $E$.
+In quantum error correction, the diagnosis of error is often called the error syndrome measurement, which is increasingly difficult as the number of logical qubits increases in an encoded block.
+To illustrate, consider a common stabilizer code with seven qubits, i.e. the 7-qubit Steane code [[7,1,3]], which can encode one data qubit in these seven qubits, and can correct the one-qubit error.
+The encoded logical qubit basis is denoted as $\{|0\rangle_{L},|1\rangle_{L}\}$, and they are Eq.\eqref{eq-logical-qubits}.

-In fact, the code is also a special case of the CSS code, which is an extension of the classical Hamming code in quantum error correction.
-The generator matrix of the [[7,1,3]] is shown as follows\cite{nielsen2002quantum}.

-The encoding circuit of quantum error-correcting codes can be designed according to the generator matrix.
-In Fig.~\ref{fig-encode-circuit}(a), the circuit is used to encode an unknown logical qubit\cite{preskill1998fault}.
-The CNOT gates of the circuit are based on $X_{G}$.
+Note that the [[7,1,3]] encoding circuit of quantum error-correcting codes can be designed as shown in Fig.~\ref{fig-encode-circuit}(a).
+An unknown logical qubit $\alpha|0\rangle+\beta|1\rangle$ and six ancilla qubits $|0\rangle$ are encoded into $\alpha|0\rangle_L+\beta|1\rangle_L$~\cite{preskill1998fault}.
 In Fig.~\ref{fig-encode-circuit}(b), two ancilla states are prepared to perform error syndrome measurements of bit flip and phase flip.
-The measurment results of ancilla qubits are multiplied by the row vectors of $G_{[[7,1,3]]}$ to obtain the parity bits, which can diagnose the error syndrome.
-Then, we can use Pauli operator to correct the qubit errors in the encoded data block.
+The measurement results of ancilla qubits are multiplied by the row vectors of $G_{[[7,1,3]]}$ to obtain the parity bits, which can diagnose the error syndrome.
+Finally, one can use the Pauli operator to correct the qubit errors in the encoded data block.